Theodore Solomons Trail day 4, Cliff Creek to a camp below Elizabeth Pass

 Looking up – way up – in Redwood Grove

-The Kaweah was running strong but there was a path across with only one deep channel, which was narrow enough to bridge with one big lunge.
+The Kaweah was running strong and fast but careful scouting revealed a path across with only one deep channel.
+It was narrow enough to bridge with one big lunge.
 Not dangerous if you make it, but a good chance of getting swept away if you come up short.

 Crossing the Middle Fork of the Kaweah

-I took a break on the far bank and did some washing and headed uphill to Elizabeth Pass some 5000 feet above.
+I took a break on the far bank and did some washing and headed uphill to Elizabeth Pass some 5 miles and 5000 feet above.

 I paced myself slower and slower as the heat and whatever it is that’s sapping my strength took their toll.
 Am I just getting old?
 I certainly could do these kinds of hikes last year.
 It doesn’t seem fair that I should get old and decrepit in just one year, so I’ll hope this just some passing illness.